 How does a CTP claim work?

-An injured person can have their reasonable and appropriate rehabilitation expenses funded by the insurer, provided that liability is admitted.
-When their injuries are stable and stationary, they can negotiate a lump sum settlement with the CTP insurer.
-A settlement is “once and for all” and the person will not be able to claim any further amount for their injuries after the claim is settled.
+An injured person can have their reasonable and appropriate rehabilitation expenses funded by the insurer along the way in their CTP claim, provided that liability is admitted.
+When injuries are stable and stationary, independent medical examinations can be arranged to assess the nature of the individual’s injuries and their ongoing impact.

 - Serve a Notice of Accident Claim Form.

 - Insurer responds to Notice of Accident Claim Form providing a Compliance Response.

 - The parties gather information and documents from third parties about the nature and extent of the injuries.